transitional-ai/transitional-ai.github.io/_pages/openings.md

 # Open positions

-**We are currently open for PhD and postdoc applications related to our ERC CoG grant.
-The positions are mostly related to the Electron Pair Microscopy projects.**
+**We are currently open for HDR positions (PhD/Masters/Honours) in our group provided you bring your own scholarship or apply for UNSW PhD Scholarship.**

 We are  looking for new group members with passion, talent, and grit!